 This post contains affiliate links, which means I make a small commission on sales generated through such links.
 Read my FTC disclaimer for more information.

-Due to the recent algorithm changes, some Pinterest users are totally freaking out!
-I am here to tell you this is a great change for creators and how creating fresh new content on Pinterest in 2020 can benefit you as a blogger or business owner.
+During the 2020 Pinterest algorithm changes, some Pinterest users were totally freaking out!
+I am here to tell you this is a great change for creators and how creating fresh new content on Pinterest in 2022 can benefit you as a blogger or business owner.

-I just got back from Alt Summit, the best conference for creatives.
-I was a speaker this year and Pinterest also happened to be a sponsor of the event.
+When I wrote this blog post, I was just getting back from Alt Summit, the best conference for creatives.
+It’s such a bummer Alt Summit has been canceled since then.
+I was a speaker that year and Pinterest also happened to be a sponsor at the event.
 Talk about star struck!
 Some girls from the Pinterest creators team also came to my meet up and dished out all of the details about Pinterest for creators and everything there is to know about the new changes.